banzaicloud/one-eye-docs/docs/logs-events/log-restoration/index.md

     ![Filter logs to restore](log-restoration-namespace.png)
 1. Set a prefix for the Elastic index.
 In addition to using it as a prefix for the Elastic index, currently the Elastic resources are named after this parameter.
     ![Set Elastic parameters](log-restoration-configuration.png)
-1. Set the namespace where the log restoration job will run.
-The Elastic instance is also deployed into this namespace.
+1. Set the namespace where the Elastic instance will be deployed to.
+The log restoration job is also run in this namespace.
 1. Before restoring the logs starts, review the settings of the process.
 If everything is as you intended, click **Next**.
     ![Log Restoration overview](log-restoration-overview.png)
 1. One Eye starts restoring the logs.
 Depending on the amount of logs to restore, this can take a long time.